Hair Samples from HMS Bounty to Undergo DNA Testing

 Sometimes history provides us with a situation that is just too outlandish to be false.
 In those lucky- true-to-life conditions we can often find clues that will help us unravel our own genealogical mysteries and tell our own crazy stories.

-One such situation has recently returned to the limelight, that of the mutineers of the British HMS Bounty.
-Rewind back to the year 1789, 3 weeks into the 10 month journey to deliver their cargo from Tahiti to Jamaica, 25 crew members, led by first mate Fletcher Christian, ousted their captain and loyalists and turned back toward the Tahitian paradise where they had spent the previous 5 months.
+One such situation has recently returned to the limelight, that of the mutineers of the British H.MS.
+Bounty.
+Rewind back to the year 1789.
+Three weeks into the 10-month journey to deliver their cargo from Tahiti to Jamaica, 25 crew members, led by first mate Fletcher Christian, ousted their captain and loyalists and turned back toward the Tahitian paradise where they had spent the previous 5 months.
 While 16 were later captured in Tahiti and returned to England, 9, including Christian, hid on the tiny island of Pitcairn.

-And when I say tiny, I mean tiny.
-1.75 square miles tiny.
+And when I say the island was tiny, I mean TINY: 1.75 square miles.

 But considering that 9 English mutineers, their Tahitian brides, and a couple Tahitian men were the founding population for this island, it provides an amazing genetic and genealogical view into endogamous populations.

-This fascinating tale is about to get richer, as ten pigtails of hair claiming to be from some of the original mutineers and their wives, have recently been acquired by the Pacific Union College’s (PUC) Pitcairn Islands Study Center in California and the King’s College London has contracted to perform DNA testing.
+Ten pigtails of hair claiming to be from some of the original mutineers and their wives have recently been acquired by the Pacific Union College’s Pitcairn Islands Study Center in California and the King’s College London has contracted to perform DNA testing.
+The purpose is to confirm whether the hair is the “real thing,” states the news announcement.
+The hair samples, stored in an old tobacco tin, were purchased at a Sotheby's auction in London in 2000.
+One strand was labeled as belonging to mutineer William McCoy, who died in 1800.

-Now stop reading.
-Pay close attention to this next part: We are going to start talking about how these researchers are going to conduct DNA testing on hair samples.
-But this does NOT mean that you are going to be able to test the locks of hair you have stowed away from one of your ancestors.
+While this is fascinating and exciting, don’t get TOO excited yet.
+This does NOT mean that you are going to be able to test the locks of hair you have stowed away from one of your ancestors.

 Why not?
-After all, they are going to do it!
+After all, that group is going to do it!

 First barrier: Cost.